 Taipei is the capital city of Taiwan with an estimated population of almost three million people.
 Choosing the perfect location for a visit to Taipei is important.
 For example, if you stay close to the airport, you may need a minimum of 1 1/2 hour with public transport to get just to the Xiangshan metro station red line.
 You may also like to visit the Chiang Kai-shek Memorial Hall.
 Therefore, it makes sense to stay in the city center close to these attractions.
 We recommend the Dandy Hotel-Daan Park Branch with an excellent location.
 Breakfast is provided, and there are many outstanding restaurants within walking distance.

 This is our ultimate guide to Perito Moreno Glacier with 7 essential must-know tips before you go, including the best time to visit.
 Weather-wise the most pleasant time is from November to March.
 Read on for more details including our 7 must-know things: 1) Highlights 2) Avoiding Tourist Crowds 3) Weather 4) Facts 5) Getting to Perito Moreno Glacier 6) How to Visit 7) The Best Itinerary.
 And a lot more incredibly useful advice as well as stunning photos!
-In case you'd like to jump directly to the tour and visiting tips click here: How to Visit & The Best Glacier Tours
+In case you'd like to jump directly to our most popular tips, click the following navigation links:

 Highlights (Cracking Ice)